stoeckley/Eat-Static/README.md

 * Some of the primitive type checks are not available in JS
 * Exception handling, and throwing exceptions, are different in JS
-* The blend macro relies on arglist metadata which is not available at runtime in JS, though all the other macros should work for df, describe, pred, etc. This may mean removing blend from the cljs version, or implementing it there in an entirely different way
+* The blend macro relies on arglist metadata which is not available at run-time in JS, though all the other macros should work for df, describe, pred, etc. This may mean removing blend from the cljs version, or implementing it there in an entirely different way

 These may eventually get looked at, but it is not currently a priority.